 Gartner estimates that the combined sales of smartphones and tablets will be 44% greater than PC sales this year, and by the end of 2014, the installed base of computing devices running mobile operating systems will surpass the total installed base of all PC systems.

 That’s just two years away – more mobile devices than traditional PCs installed around the world.
-With such a change in hardware there is also a need for new software too and experts who really understand how to write code for tablets.
+With such a change in hardware, there is also a need for new software too and experts who really understand how to write code for tablets.

 Porting old code can work, but doesn’t exploit the power of the tablet.
-The real winners will be the companies that realise not only what the hardware can do, but how to write new forms of code that take advantage of this new mobile business paradigm.
+The real winners will be the companies that realize not only what the hardware can do, but how to write new forms of code that take advantage of this new mobile business paradigm.